tomsterBG/short/notes.md

 # Code

-Instead of var with getter, only make a getter function.
+Instead of var with getter, only make a getter function if it's modifying something.
+- This just looks like bloat: `get_health() -> float: return health`